soumyadip1995/BabyGPT/README.md

 Trying to build language models from scratch to develop intuition.
 Will slowly scale up to transformers.
 A toy implementation of a bigram language model and n gram language model has been included above.

-- A very basic implementation of a scaled dot product attention has been done.
-Notebook has been added.
-Added a new section called demystifying queries keys and values.

 ### TO DO